-CNMA 3210 Cinematography Practicum

-Cinematography students work with a mentor to prep and shoot a short film (or equivalent production).
+CNMA 3210 Cinematography Practicum Prerequisite: CNMA 2310 Cinematography students work with a mentor to prep and shoot a short film (or equivalent production).

-CNMA 3212 Sound/Visual Effects Practicum

-Post-production students work with a mentor as they complete sound, visual effects, or other post-production work on a short film (or equivalent production).
+CNMA 3212 Sound/Visual Effects Practicum Prerequisite: CNMA 2312 Post-production students work with a mentor as they complete sound, visual effects, or other postproduction work on a short film (or equivalent production).

-CNMA 3216 Production Design Practicum

-Production design students work with a mentor as they conceptualize and execute the art direction on a short film (or equivalent production).
+CNMA 3216 Production Design Practicum Prerequisite: CNMA 2316 Production design students work with a mentor as they conceptualize and execute the art direction on a short film (or equivalent production).

-CNMA 3220 Special Topics

-Directed study of a minimum of 30 clock hours for each hour of credit.
+CNMA 3220 Special Topics Directed study of a minimum of 30 clock hours for each hour of credit.
 Topics and projects are selected based on student interest and need.

-CNMA 3225 Casting Practicum

-Prerequisite: CNMA 1301, 1302, 1303

-Students work with an experienced casting director to cast a feature film production (or equivalent production).
+CNMA 3225 Casting Practicum Prerequisite: CNMA 1301, 1302, 1303 Students work with an experienced casting director to cast a feature film production (or equivalent production).

-CNMA 3245 Internship

-Credit is awarded for approved professional internships.
+CNMA 3245 Internship Prerequisite: 6 hrs. of CNMA 2000 level course work Credit is awarded for approved professional internships.
 Opportunities include media related work in the Houston area or summer internships in Austin, Hollywood, or other regions.

-CNMA 3301 Advanced Writing

-Students apprentice with an experienced screenwriter who mentors them through the writing of a feature film screenplay (or equivalent).
+CNMA 3301 Advanced Writing Prerequisite: CNMA 2301 Students apprentice with an experienced screenwriter who mentors them through the writing of a feature film screenplay (or equivalent).
 Students are also introduced to collaborative writing environments (as would be found in a television or new media production with multiple writers).

-CNMA 3303 Advanced Directing

-Students apprentice with an experienced director who mentors them through the direction of a short film.
+CNMA 3303 Advanced Directing Prerequisite: CNMA 2303 Students apprentice with an experienced director who mentors them through the direction of a short film.
 Students will work with the director through each stage of development and planning for their film.

-CNMA 3305 Advanced Producing

-Students apprentice with an experienced producer throughout pre-production of a large-scale production.
+CNMA 3305 Advanced Producing Prerequisite: CNMA 2305 Students apprentice with an experienced producer throughout pre-production of a large-scale production.
 Students will attend production meetings and work with the producer to assemble budgets and schedules, secure locations and permits, and prepare equipment and crews.